slack-samples/deno-function-template/README.md

-# Deno Starter Template
+# Deno Function Template

-This is a scaffolded Deno template used to build out Slack apps using the Slack CLI.
+This is a template used to build out a single, workflow-less function.

 **Guide Outline**: